The building.

 hangings of nine of the ten Pendle Witches were carried out in 1612 (the other

-As in most other county towns at the time, the condemned were taken to the
+most other county towns at the time, the condemned were taken to the gallows in

-gallows in a cart, seated on their coffin and “turned off” from the back of the
+a cart, seated on their coffin and “turned off” from the back of the cart.

-Prior to 1834 there some 14 or 15 crimes, not just murder, that typically
+Prior to 1834 there as many as twenty felonies, not just murder, that typically

 resulted in execution.
 Of the 213 hangings between 1800 and 1865 only 43